Full Throttle

 Posted by Eric Welch on Apr 3rd 2025

 The juxtaposition of it all was wild.
-One minute I’m in the streets, flipping pounds and spending weekends in the club, and the next I’m standing in a circle at a Unitarian church, rehearsing and playin theatre games with a group of actors.
+One minute I’m in the streets, flipping pounds and spending weekends under the neon glow of a club, and the next I’m standing in a circle at a Unitarian church, playing theatre games with actors.

 It was surreal.

-But as I grew into that space, built relationships with these kind, talented artists, I realized something important:
+But as I settled into that new space, building relationships with these kind, talented artists, something shifted.

-They knew I wasn’t trying to be the grimy plug who would shoot or rob just to make a few more bucks.
-I wasn’t trying to be the “boss” type.
+And the real ones in the cannabis world?
+They didn’t care.
+They knew I wasn’t trying to be the grimy plug who robbed or schemed or put bullets in people just to make an extra buck.
+I wasn’t trying to be the boss type, barking orders from the top.

-I ran my business with equality in mind.
-With respect.
+I ran my business with respect.
+With equality.

-Sure, I was naive about some of the violence happening around me—or maybe I just didn't want to aknowlege it.
-One minute I’m with some homies who’ve been shot at, who’ve shot back, who live and die by the game… and the next I’m sitting on a dusty church sofa, running lines from a script about magic and make-believe.
+Sure, maybe I was naive about the violence happening around me—or maybe I just didn’t want to acknowledge it.
+One minute I’d be hanging with homies who’d been shot at, who’d shot back, who lived and died by the hustle.
+And the next, I was sitting on a dusty church sofa, reading lines from a script about magic and make-believe.

 ?
 Ticket price: $17,500